utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/using-auth-with-flows.md

 ## Contents

 * Create a secret key for the API
+* Create a variable for the secret key
 * Create a collection and a request
-* Create an environment and a variable
-* Create your flow
+* Create a flow

 ## Create a secret key for the API

 This example flow uses a secret key to access the OpenAI API.
 To get your secret key:

 1. In your browser, go to https://beta.openai.com/account/api-keys and select **Sign up**.
 1. Follow the prompts to create and sign into an OpenAI account.
 1. Return to https://beta.openai.com/account/api-keys and create a secret key.
-Copy and paste your secret key in a secure but accessible location.
+1. Copy and paste your secret key in a secure but accessible location.
 You'll use it in a later step.

 ## Create a variable for the secret key